zouppa/qpi/README.md

     pi@qpi:~ $ cd LCD-show/
     pi@qpi:~ $ sudo ./LCD5-show
     ```
-1. Disable the screen save
+1. Disable the screen saver

     When using the QPi usually we interact with it remotely using the Jupyter Notebook and feh to display the QSphere.
 As a result, after a certain time of using the QPi, the screen may go dark or start using the screensaver.
 To avoid that, we recommend disabling the screensaver and screen blanking.